Anti-lock BrakesNov 3rd, 2015

-We rely on our brakes to safely slow and stop our vehicles.
-You’ve probably had the experience where you’ve slammed on your brakes and started to skid.
+Roseville drivers use their brakes to safely slow and stop their vehicles.
+You've probably had the experience where you've slammed on your brakes and started to skid.
 When your wheels are locked up, you are just sliding over the road.
 And if the road is wet or slick or covered with gravel – you really get out of control.
 Steering is next to impossible.
-That is why anti-lock brake systems (ABS) were invented: to help you maintain control in extreme stopping conditions.
+That is why anti-lock brake systems (ABS) were invented: to help you maintain control in extreme stopping conditions on MI roads.

-As mentioned, control is lost when your wheels lock up.
+As mentioned, when wheels lock up, this affects your control.
 ABS keeps your brakes from locking – helping you stop while maintaining your ability to steer.
 Sensors on each wheel equipped with ABS monitor wheel spin and compare it with vehicle speed sensors.
-When you are pressing on the brakes, still traveling forward but your wheels are not turning, the ABS system steps in and modulates the brakes.
+When drivers are pressing on the brakes, still traveling forward but the wheels are not turning, the ABS system steps in and modulates the brakes.

-They ABS quickly “pumps” the brakes, not allowing the wheels to lock up while still applying braking pressure.
+The ABS “pumps” the brakes, not allowing the wheels to lock-up while still applying braking pressure.
 This is all done automatically without any intervention on your part.
 You will feel a pulsation through the brake pedal and will hear a clunking as the brakes are rapidly being applied and released over and over again.
 The first time this happens to you, you may be surprised and think something is wrong.
-Well, it isn’t – so just keep your foot on the brake and allow the ABS to do its thing.
-In fact, remember the 3 S’s of anti-lock brakes: Stomp, Stay and Steer.
-Stomp on the brakes, stay on the pedal and steer as needed.
+Well, it isn't – so just keep your foot on the brake and allow the ABS to do its thing.
+In fact, remember the 3 S's of anti-lock brakes: Stomp, Stay and Steer.
+Stomp on the brakes, keep the pedal down and steer.

 When you first start your vehicle, the ABS does a quick self-check to make sure everything is OK.
 The ABS warning light will briefly illuminate with all of the other warning lights on your dashboard and then go out.
 If the system detects a fault, the ABS light will come on and stay on.
-Definitely take your vehicle to Warren Auto & tire for a check if the ABS warning light is on.
+Roseville drivers should definitely take their vehicle in to Warren Auto & tire in Roseville for a check if the ABS warning light is on.